The First Years: 1994-1999

 Through hard work and dedication the CANHAVE Vocational School opened officially in February 2008 and the first classes were held in October 2008.

 Since 2008, CANHAVE has supported 60 orphans in primary and secondary schools; some CANHAVE students attend the Vocational School in Kisubi and others are at university or post-secondary institutions.
 At Kisubi they take classes in carpentry and joinery; sewing and tailoring; hairdressing and beauty; catering and hotel management; fish farming and farming; computers.

-A capital campaign has secured funding for a permanent girls’ dormitory which is now being built under professional supervision.
+A capital campaign secured funding for a permanent girls’ dormitory which is now being built under professional supervision.
 A fence and a well have been completed.
 Improved water harvesting systems, latrines and washing facilities are part of the ongoing development of the property.

 In Uganda, volunteer commitment has also increased.
 Members of the Ugandan Board of Trustees give generously of their time and talents.
-Volunteer boards of directors work with the administrators of the Children’s Programme and the Vocational School Programme.
+Volunteer boards of directors worked with the administrators of the Children’s Programme and the Vocational School Programme.
 All report to the Ugandan Board of Trustees.

 In the fall of 2023, the Ugandan Board of Trustees arrived at the decision to close the vocational school, owing to a decline in enrolment, and, more importantly, the change in educational policy in Uganda which has now mandated that vocational skills training be incorporated into secondary schools.
 The children’s program continues, with some 87 children presently supported in the primary and secondary levels.